longyiszh/va-cv/README.md

-# VaCv
+# VaCV

+Valorad's material designed Resume.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.
+Was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+(Or you can run `npm run go` to automatically start Express back-end MVC layout)

 ## Code scaffolding